BREAKING!!! Supreme Court Decision Backs ATF Suppressor Powers & Restrictions Into a Corner!!!

 Frequently Asked Questions

-What is the ATF's argument regarding suppressors and the Second Amendment?
+What is the ATF's main argument against suppressors being protected by the Second Amendment?

-The ATF argues that suppressors are merely accessories and not 'bearable arms' protected by the Second Amendment.
-They contend that federal regulation is permissible because these items do not fall under the amendment's direct protection.
+The ATF argues that suppressors are merely accessories and not 'bearable arms' as intended by the Second Amendment.
+They contend that the amendment's protection extends only to core weaponry, not to items that modify firearms.

 Related News